June 28, 2023

 As we returned to the PCT, there was another trail register for us to sign too.
 I love this particular custom on trail culture.
 I always get such a kick out of seeing who’s just ahead of me.
 How many hikers signed the register today?
 How many are a day ahead of me?
 What are their names?

 As the heat of the afternoon set in, the journey wasn’t quite as smooth sailing as the morning had been.
 The trail was now littered with grapefruit-sized rocks.
-I once heard an hiker on the Arizona Trail refer to these types of rocks as “baby doll heads” because they reminded him of the plastic heads you’d find on those dolls we’d played with in our youth.
+I once heard a hiker on the Arizona Trail refer to these types of rocks as “baby doll heads” because they reminded him of the plastic heads on the dolls we’d played with as children.

 About an hour after departing the Hobart Spring Trailhead, we reached a piped gate and a sign informing us we were now entering the Green Springs Wildlife Sanctuary land.
 And it wasn’t much longer after that when we caught our first glimpses of the dam and Keene Creek Reservoir below us.

 Once we made it to the junction with Highway 66, we turned right on the asphalt and headed away from the PCT.
 From here, we’d have to begin the hot roadwalk east to Keene Creek Reservoir.
 Each step brought us closer to the lake, but we couldn’t just drop down to the water just anywhere.
 The slope from the highway was far too steep.
-We need to keep walking until where the road wrapped around the reservoir’s far eastern end to have any chance of actually accessing the water.
+To have any chance of actually accessing the water, we need to keep walking until where the road wrapped around the reservoir’s far eastern end.

-As the highway curved around, we spotted a small, defunct bridge that seemed to head toward the creek feeding the reservoir.
-The dirt slope leading to the water was still pretty steep.
-But at least there were some trees nearby where we could lay our packs and unburden ourselves from that extra weight.
+As the highway curved around, we spotted a small, defunct bridge that seemed to head toward a creek feeding the reservoir.
+A steep, dirt slope was the only route down to the water.
+But at least there were some trees at the top of the slope where we could lay our packs, unburdening ourselves from that extra weight before our descent.

-On our descent, we determined the easiest spot to grab water was directly under the bridge.
+On closer inspection, the easiest spot to grab water seemed to be directly under the bridge.
 So Poledork and I spent the better part of the next half hour filtering water under the roadway and then scooping water to rinse all the dried sweat crystals and dirt off our legs.
 We looked like two hobos living under the highway, and we probably didn’t smell much different either.

 Unfortunately for us, the creek’s water was very silty and it didn’t taste great – even after filtering it.
 I suspected there was some livestock upstream somewhere or run-off from a local farm.
 But hobos like us couldn’t afford to be choosy in this situation.